squidfunk/mkdocs-material/docs/extensions/pymdown.md

 #### Mark

-[Mark][16] adds the ability to ==highlight text== like it was marked with a ==yellow text marker==.
+[Mark][16] adds the ability to ==highlight text== like it was marked with a ==text marker==.
 The portion of text that should be highlighted must be enclosed in two equal signs `==...==`.

   [16]: https://facelessuser.github.io/pymdown-extensions/extensions/mark/